-Udahaya Arambawela
+Udhaya Arambawela

-Udahaya is the Authority's Executive Manager Engineering and was appointed in December 2012.
-Udahaya is responsible for the procurement and management of engineering service providers, the planning and development of the Authority's operational activities and fixed assets and liaison with port operators, users and key stakeholders.
+Udhaya is the Executive Manager Engineering and was appointed in December 2012.
+Udhaya is responsible for the approval of engineering plans and designs, procurement and management of engineering service providers and development of the Authority's Strategic Asset Management Plans.
+He is also responsible for Patrick Ports Hastings compliance with the Port Management Agreement requirements for maintenance, operational and environmental activities.